xixi743/COMP227_Final/README.md

 ### Instructions:

-Click on towers in the bottom right corner and then on the grass to place them.
-They will automatically target and shoot at nearby enemies
+- Click on towers in the bottom right corner and then on the grass to place them.
+They will automatically target and shoot at nearby enemies.
-Hand sanitizer can be placed on the path to damage enemies Campo Car can be placed on the path to run over enemies and deal damage.
+- Hand sanitizer can be placed on the path to damage enemies
+- Campo Car can be placed on the path to run over enemies and deal damage.
-Hold space with the Campo Car to change direction.
+- Hold space with the Campo Car to change direction.
-You lose if any building reaches 0 health.
+- You lose if any building reaches 0 health.
 Defend them at all costs!

 ![sqorls_screenshot](https://user-images.githubusercontent.com/33335169/81467976-3d1fc880-9191-11ea-9878-f0e707cfd165.png)